Canon G1 X Mark II vs Sony RX100 III

 The G1X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon G1 X Mark II vs Sony RX100 III

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark II or the Sony RX100 III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.